rgambord/c99-doc/doc/sections/7/6/2/3/index.rst

 .. _9899_7.6.2.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.2.3p2>`

-:ref:`2 <9899_7.6.2.3p2>` The feraiseexcept function attempts to raise the supported floating-point exceptions represented by its argument.\ [#9899_note187]_ The order in which these floating-point exceptions are raised is unspecified, except as stated in :ref:`F.7.6 <9899_F.7.6>`.
-Whether the feraiseexcept function additionally raises the ''inexact'' floating-point exception whenever it raises the ''overflow'' or ''underflow'' floating-point exception is implementation-defined.
+The feraiseexcept function attempts to raise the supported floating-point exceptions represented by its argument.\ [#9899_note187]_ The order in which these floating-point exceptions are raised is unspecified, except as stated in :ref:`F.7.6 <9899_F.7.6>`.
+Whether the feraiseexcept function additionally raises the "inexact" floating-point exception whenever it raises the "overflow" or "underflow" floating-point exception is implementation-defined.

 .. rubric:: Returns

 .. _9899_7.6.2.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.2.3p3>`

-:ref:`3 <9899_7.6.2.3p3>` The feraiseexcept function returns zero if the excepts argument is zero or if all the specified exceptions were successfully raised.
+The feraiseexcept function returns zero if the excepts argument is zero or if all the specified exceptions were successfully raised.
 Otherwise, it returns a nonzero value.